-Lincoln Center Theater was established in 1985, and has become America’s largest not-for-profit theater company.
-The Mitzi E. Newhouse Theater is a 299-seat venue which houses LCT’s off-Broadway productions.
-The theatre opened on Nov.
-10, 1967, and is located in the lower level of the building.
+The Mitzi E. Newhouse Theater is a 299-seat venue which houses the nonprofit Lincoln Center Theater’s Off-Broadway productions.
+The theatre opened on November 10, 1967 and is located on the lower level of the building.
 At first, the Repertory Theater of Lincoln Center operated the theatre as The Forum.

-The current name was adopted in honor of prominent New York philanthropist Mitzi E. Newhouse in 1973.
+The current name was adopted in 1973 in honor of prominent New York philanthropist Mitzi E. Newhouse.
 Joseph Papp’s New York Shakespeare Festival took control of the building until 1978.
-In the following years, the theatre was mostly rented out to external producers until LCT’s residency began in 1985.
+In the following years, the theatre was mostly rented out to external producers until LCT began operating there in 1985.

 The Vivian Beaumont Theater is nearest to the 66th St. - Lincoln Center subway stop on the 1 line.
 The closest bus stop is W 66th St./Columbus Avenue on the M66 line.